-Nural Cokcetin from the University of Technology Sydney was declared joint runner-up of FameLab International 2017 at the Cheltenham Science Festival on Thursday 8 June after beating off competition from thousands of applicants across 31 countries.
+Nural Cokcetin from the University of Technology Sydney was declared joint runner-up of FameLab International 2017 at the Cheltenham Science Festival after beating off competition from thousands of applicants across 31 countries.

 Nural earned her place in the top nine at the FameLab International Final alongside top science communicators from Hong Kong, India, Malta, Mauritius, Portugal, South Africa, Uganda and the UK after captivating the crowds at the semi-finals earlier in the week.